06_Class_Activity

 Activity: Conduct a two-sample t-test

-Now we can compare the mean pine needle lengths between windward and leeward sides.
+Now we can compare the mean pine needle lengths between sunny and shady sides.

 H₀: μ₁ = μ₂ (The mean needle lengths are equal)